Natural areas are open from 6am to 11pm daily.

 The Burnham Wildlife Corridor (BWC) is a 100-acre ribbon of urban wilderness running through Burnham Park.
-Anchored by the McCormick Bird & Butterfly Sanctuary in the north to the Burnham Nature Sanctuary in the south, and spanning both sides of Lake Shore Drive, the BWC is the largest stretch of natural areas along Chicago’s lakefront.
+The corridor is composed of 5 natural areas including the 41st St. Bioretention, Burnham Centennial Prairie, Burnham West, Burnham Nature Sanctuary, and McCormick Bird Sanctuary.
+The corridor spans both sides of Lake Shore Drive, and is the largest stretch of natural area along Chicago’s lakefront.
 Its native prairie, savanna, and woodland ecosystems provide healthy, diverse habitat for migratory birds and other wildlife, and offer opportunities for visitors to meaningfully connect to this revitalized public green space in ways that inspire nature exploration, enjoyment, and stewardship.

 The Burnham Wildlife Corridor is home to five unique "gathering spaces," which have been designed and created -- and will be activated -- by teams of local artists and community-based organizations from the Chinatown, Bronzeville, and Pilsen neighborhoods.
 The BWC Gathering Spaces are artistic installations and seating areas, reflective of nature and culture, that serve as assembly grounds and resting points for people exploring this part of the lakefront.
 They are located on both the east and west sides of Lake Shore Drive.

 Lead Artists: Georgina Valverde, Diana Solis & Jose Terrazas

 Community Partner: Contratiempo